Parenthood Doesn’t Always Go According to Plan

 Those two things can exist together.

-Three Lessons That Help Me Keep Going
+Three Parenting Lessons That Helped Me Keep Going

 Looking back, there are three practices that continue to help me through difficult seasons of parenthood.